mhd-hi/ChemiNotify/README.md

 # ChemiNotify
-Automation tool for monitoring course availability in Cheminot application system.
+> _Bot for monitoring course availability in Cheminot application system._

 ## Overview

-ChemiNotify automates the monitoring of course availability in the Cheminot enrollment system, using image recognition to detect open spots and sending notifications when courses become available.
+Uses image recognition to detect open spots and sends notifications when courses become available.

+**Note:** This tool only works during active registration periods when the Cheminot system allows course enrollment.
+It will not function outside of these periods, which is normal behavior.

 ## Features
 - Automated login to the Cheminot system